Non-Asymptotic Analysis of Classical Spectrum Estimators for $L$-mixing Time-series Data with Estimated Means: Abstract

 \section{Abstract}

 Spectral estimation is an important tool in time series analysis, with applications including economics, astronomy, and climatology.
 The asymptotic theory for non-parametric estimation is well-known but the development of non-asymptotic theory is still ongoing.
-Our recent work obtained the first non-asymptotic error bounds on the Bartlett and Welch methods for $L$-mixing stochastic processes.
+Our recent work obtained the first non-asymptotic error bounds on the Bartlett and Welch methods with restrictive assumptions.
+In this work, we derive non-asymptotic error bounds for both Bartlett and Welch estimators for $L$-mixing time-series data with unknown means, and the results cover the special case with known zero means.
 The class of $L$-mixing processes contains common models in time series analysis, including autoregressive processes and measurements of geometrically ergodic Markov chains.
-Our prior analysis assumes that the process has zero mean.
-While zero-mean assumptions are common, real-world time-series data often has unknown, non-zero mean.
-In this work, we derive non-asymptotic error bounds for both Bartlett and Welch estimators for $L$-mixing time-series data with unknown means.
-The obtained error bounds are of $O(\frac{1}{\sqrt{k}})$, where $k$ is the number of data segments used in the algorithm, which are tighter than our previous results under the zero-mean assumption.
+Our new error bounds are of $O(\frac{1}{\sqrt{k}})$, where $k$ is the number of data segments used in the algorithm.
+Such bounds are the tightest among the existing work on non-asymptotic analysis of classical spectrum estimators with or without zero-mean assumptions.

-\section{INTRODUCTION}
+\section{Introduction}

 Spectral estimation is widely used in signal processing and control systems.
 The central objective of spectrum estimation is to estimate the power spectral density of a signal, given a finite data record.
 Spectrum estimators can be primarily classified into parametric and non-parametric methods \cite{stoica2005spectral}.
 Parametric methods include ARMA and state space models.
 Fitting parametric model requires knowledge or assumptions about the process, such as autoregressive order.
 Non-parametric methods include periodograms, the Blackman-Tukey method, the Bartlett method, and the Welch method.
-Non-parametric approaches can be more robust when little is known about the target system, since only the definition of power spectral density is used.
+Non-parametric approaches can be more robust when little is known about the target system, since only the definition of power spectral density is used \cite{stoica2005spectral}.